Skip to content

 Approved.

-Council approved petition 2025-058 by Studio 19 Architecture PLLC for multifamily attached townhome-style dwelling units, reduced from 20 to 16 units to comply with tree save requirements and a street extension.
-Council first voted unanimously not to send back to zoning committee.
+Petition 2025-058 by Studio 19 Architecture PLLC approved unanimously.
+Proposal for multifamily attached townhome style dwelling units; reduced dwelling units from 20 to 16 to comply with tree save requirements and street extension.
+Council voted unanimously not to send back to zoning committee.

 See the vote tally and conditions for this decision →